-Prerequisites: All students must successfully pass all third year curricular elements to progress to the fourth year.
+Prerequisites: All students must successfully pass all 3rd Year courses to progress to the 4th Year.
 Link to policy: Credit Requirement Years 3 and 4 Policy

-Students are responsible for their own transportation to and from, and parking fees at clinical sites as indicated in the Clinical Site Placement and Transportation Policy
+Students are responsible for their own transportation to and from, and parking fees at clinical sites as indicated in the Clinical Site Placement and Transportation Policy.